Susanna Moodie: Roughing it in the Bush: Plot

 When they made landfall in Quebec, they were confined to Grosse Island in order to quarantine them and avoid the spread of Typhus and Cholera.
 The couple was disturbed by the mass graves that were easily visible on the island.
 When they eventually made it to their destination, close to the present day Peterborough, Ontario, they met the Indigenous people who lived on the nearby lake.

 Shortly after arrival, the family's situation was made worse by the family's maid and indentured servant Hannah leaving in the middle of the night for other employment, breaking the contract they had signed to pay for her trip to Canada.
 Without their maid, Susanna is forced to provide for the local men who come for the logging bee.
 Susanna's sister, Catharine Parr Traill visits her a few months after Susanna's arrival and gifts Susanna a court dress, and also informs her of their mother's death.

 On a winter's day, a former indentured servant named John Morgan arrives at The Moodie's door, begging for work after fleeing his previous master.
-John expresses jealousy at another man being in the house, but Susanna assuaged his fears by telling him they needed the help.
-Morgan and Susanna quickly became close, much to John's chagrin. when Susanna goes into labor, Morgan talks John through helping with the labour process, and Susanna successfully gives birth to Johnny Moodie.
+John Moodie expresses jealousy at another man being in the house, but Susanna assuaged his fears by telling him they needed the help.
+Morgan and Susanna quickly became close, much to John's chagrin. when Susanna goes into labour, Morgan talks John through helping with the labour process, and Susanna successfully gives birth to Johnny Moodie.
 When word arrives of her sister Catharine's book about Canada, she is outraged by how picturesque the country is portrayed.

 in 1837, the Patriot War breaks out and John is called back to serve as an officer in the British Army.
 Morgan and Susanna became closer as they struggle to make ends meet.
 Susanna also developed an Abscess, which has to be drained without anesthesia by the local doctor.
 In the middle of winter, a fire breaks out in the house, destroying it.
 Although the family all escaped unscathed, they lose all their savings.
 In the spring, John returns and takes Morgan aside to fire him without telling Susanna.
 One day, while walking along the riverbank, their young son Johnny falls into the river and drowns.
 After Johnny's death the family moves back into civilization.
-Susanna remarks how the seven years have made her appear double her age. when leaving the forest, she expresses regrets and feels she no longer fits into urban society.
+Susanna remarks how the seven years have made her appear double her age.
+When leaving the forest, she expresses regrets and feels she no longer fits into urban society.

 After finally publishing her book Roughing it in the Bush, Susanna is able to live in relative comfort.
 The novel was extremely controversial and led to her being disowned by her family in England, at the behest of her sister, Agnes Strickland.
 In the final years of her life, Susanna visits her old cabin, by that point overgrown with weeds, to pay respects to Johnny's grave.
 The novel ends with an illustration of her younger self and her English home in the now-abandoned locket.